 Adrian Ravarour, Ph.D., is a priest, spiritual artist, and social activist who co-founded Vanguard in San Francisco with Billy Garrison in the fall of 1965.
 His early ministries were with Bishop Mikhail Itkin and the Reverend Ray Broshears in San Francisco.
 In Los Angeles he was an Associate Bishop and rector at the Beloved Disciple parish of Bishop Robert M. Clement’s American Catholic Church; and he continued as Bishop in Mikhail Itkin’s last Order of Thomasines.
 Ravarour teaches meditation and deep prayer.

 Ravarour was born in 1943 in southern California of European parents during World War II.
 When he was fourteen he met Aldous Huxley who told him to ‘find the highest common denominators of the world’s major philosophies’ that profoundly influenced his life.
 He spent eight years in religious study in a church that typically ordains all of its male members in their youth in preparation for missionary work.
 He was ordained as a deacon (March 4, 1956), and as a priest (December 29, 1959).
 But he declined a call to further priesthood advancement and missionary work, and left that church due to its anti-gay bias.
 Ravarour had "come out" in high school in 1958 and was subjected to harassment--food thrown at him and being spit upon--by other students.
 His father also beat on him regularly.
 Ravarour persevered through this tumultuous time.

 After several weeks, Williams introduced him to Billy Garrison who also lived at El Rosa.
 Garrison wore makeup, ratted hair, earrings, a unisex top and jeans.
-He was in his twenties and had moved to San Francisco from Seattle to escape homosexual oppression.
-Garrison observed the harassment that lesbian, gay, bisexual and trans youth in the Tenderloin faced from businesses, neighbors, and police.
-He shared his concern with Ravarour, consequently they planned two different responses.
+Garrison was in his early thirties and had moved to San Francisco from Seattle to escape homosexual oppression.
+Garrison observed the harassment that lesbian, gay, bisexual and trans youth in the Tenderloin faced from businesses, neighbors, and police, and he shared his concern with Ravarour, consequently they planned two different responses.
 Garrison wanted to co-exist peacefully with their opponents, whereas Ravarour felt that deep seated hatreds are not easily overcome so he wanted to demonstrate for equality.
 Garrison proposed a model he had seen in Seattle in which gang members and neighbors were invited to a town-hall meeting mediated by a clergy.
 Garrison wanted Ravarour, who was known by the Tenderloin youth as gay ex-clergy, to lead such a meeting at Intersection where he was a staff member.
 Ravarour and Garrison met with Intersection’s director the Reverend Sutton who referred the two of them to seek Glide as their venue.
-While Ravarour prepared the agenda, Garrison went to Glide and to explain the issues and request support so that it could be held at Glide.
+While Ravarour prepared the agenda, Garrison went to Glide to request if their meeting could be held at Glide.

 As mentioned above he was ordained as a deacon, March 4, 1956, and as a priest, December 29, 1959.
 Near the end of Vanguard, Mikhail Itkin met Ravarour who shared similar spiritual perspectives and he moved in with Ravarour and his mate.
-On December 21, 1966, Bishop Mikhail Itkin ordained Ravarour as a priest in a dual ordination: to the Holy Catholic Synod of the Syro-Chaldean Rite, and to his Eucharistic Catholic Orders that was an off-shoot from Bishop George A. Hyde’s 1948 gay church, The Eucharistic Catholic Church.
-Itkin consecrated Ravarour to the episcopate in the winter of 1967 to help with the founding and administration of San Francisco mission ministries.
+On December 21, 1966, Bishop Mikhail Itkin ordained Ravarour as a priest in the dual ordination to the Holy Catholic Synod of the Syro-Chaldean Rite and to his own Eucharistic Catholic Orders that were an off-shoot from Bishop George A. Hyde’s 1948 gay church, The Eucharistic Catholic Church.
+In 1967 Itkin consecrated Ravarour to the episcopate in the winter of 1967 to help with the founding and administration of San Francisco mission ministries.
 Itkin also consecrated Ray Broshears as a bishop in April 1967 that inspired Broshears to start an experimental gay seminary.

-Synchronistically, the Reverend Laird Sutton of Intersection laid hands upon Ravarour and charged him to be a minister of the sacraments of art and dance.
-As a result of being charged and directed to do this on two separate occasions, Ravarour recognized that this call might have significance, so he went into retreat where he practiced his Energy Meditation exercises for a year.
-That culminated in the formulation of his Energy Flow System of the Arts in 1968.
+Synchronistically, Intersection’s director, the Reverend Laird Sutton, charged Ravarour with a similar commitment to be a minister of sacramental arts.
+As a result he went into retreat where he practiced his Energy Meditation exercises for a year that culminated in the formulation of his Energy Flow System of the Arts in 1968.
 He theorized that the intuition was somehow an expression of, or related to the soul.
 Ravarour hypothesized that one could focus spiritual energy upon itself and magnify it, thereby making one’s spiritual energy more predominant.
 He posited that an infusion of spiritual energy could begin internal dialogues, and the transformative process of spiritualizing the individual.
 His original form of Energy Meditation is the expression of this concept, and he utilized his theoretical constructs to create energy thematic templates applicable to different art forms.
-During the 1970’s he taught Energy Meditation, Energy Flow Dance, and he choreographed and performed his spiritual Energy Flow Dances.
-He published poetry as clues to higher consciousness, and, he undertook independent studies of Eastern spiritual traditions and practices.
+During the 1970’s he taught Energy Meditation, Energy Flow Dance, and he created Energy Flow Arts in their variety of forms.

 Ravarour earned two Masters Degrees and a Doctorate.
 In 1979, Ravarour entered the Union Graduate School under Dr. José Argüelles [a.k.a.
 Valum Votan] where he studied Buddhism, Taoism, Ch’i and the application of biopsychic energy to his Energy Meditation, spiritual dance and art work.
 These studies added philosophical dimensions and ideological spiritual underpinnings, deepening and explicating his work.
-After the conferral of the Ph.D. degree on October 12, 1985, Dr. Ravarour taught his Energy Meditation exercises, and employed his energy thematic templates to create flowing video camerawork that gained national recognition; and in following years he applied his template to the genre of Energy Flow Photography.
+After the conferral of the Ph.D. degree on October 12, 1985, Dr. Ravarour taught his Biopsychic Energy Meditation exercises.
+[See: Keys to Spiritual Being; ISBN 978-0-595-89821-3]

-Ravarour has collaborated with New Age composer Christopher A. Flores for the last decade, and they created numerous musical and visual works centered on spiritual themes.
-Ravarour published his 1960’s biopsychic energy exercises as a book entitled Keys to Spiritual Being: Energy Meditation and Synchronization Exercises, two books of Energy Flow Photography, Lightforms and Portals; plus a book of collected poems, Epiphanies.
-Ravarour believes in Divine Presence which is presence of the divine; and, that we should live at the soul level.
+Ravarour has collaborated with New Age composer Christopher A. Flores over a decade, and they created numerous musical and visual works centered on spiritual themes.
+Ravarour has published his 1960’s biopsychic energy exercises in book form, Keys to Spiritual Being, collected poems, and several Energy Flow themed photography books.
+In the recent years he has mentored people in Deep Prayer and Energy Meditation.